 Here are some of my favorite places to buy WordPress premium themes.
 All of these themes require the Genesis Framework.

-Your Marketing BFF – Clean, modern design themes with a lot of customization options, and is my #1 favorite resource (of course)!
+Your Marketing BFF – Clean, modern designs.
+We start with Genesis approved themes then customize them to fit your brand/needs, and is my #1 favorite resource (of course)!

 StudioPress (Genesis Framework) – The creators of the Genesis Framework is my 2nd favorite resource for premium themes.
 They have some of the best designers!